School Field, 2 Barby Road, Rugby, CV22 5DR

 School Field is home for up to 55 boys who all have their own study bedroom from the day they arrive.
 The House features separate common rooms for the year groups as well as a mixed common room; these areas, which are all equipped with TVs and a kitchenette each, are the perfect space for the boys to relax and socialise away from their packed timetable.
 The House is well-known for its sporting prowess, and its proximity to the historic Close with its spacious New Big Side neighbour, maintains the high level of rugby football and cricket played by the boys.
 The Music Schools and Macready Theatre are also nearby and boys will often avail themselves of the chance to take on extra music practice or to attend drama rehearsals.
 The Temple Reading Room (library) is across the road – another benefit of School Field’s central position on the School campus.

-Now, her focus is on the smooth running of the House and the care and well-being of the boys while they are away from home.
-She is happy to report that the boys do make her smile every day.
+Now her focus is on the smooth running of the House and the care and well-being of the boys while they are away from home.
+She is happy to report the boys do make her smile every day.
 Liz also has two grown up children of her own.

 Her interests include quality family time, travelling the globe and the arts.
 Liz also enjoys baking and making preserves and chutneys from home-grown produce.
 Liz and her husband John enjoy sports such as rugby, cricket and motorsports, she even rides a Triumph motorcycle!